sjtoik/recipes/README.md

 1. Let rest for 1,5 hours, fold twice
 1. Let rest for 1,5 hours

+### Tricks
+For extra fluffiness, throw in a bowl of water into the oven while heating.
+There should be enough of water to create water vapour for the first 10 minutes of the bake time.
+This helps the dough to keep the moisture inside while baking.

+If your appartment is cold, sink the oversized mixing bowl into the water bath, and keep the temperature stable around 40C with sous vide.
+Metal bowls conduct better.
+Using oven is also plausible.
+Just don't leave it on after short pre-heat.

 ## Iron skillet pan pizza
 How about milk?